Secure DNS Connection Settings

 Browser Configuration

-Note: This only affects the browser, not other apps.
+Note: This only affects the browser, not other apps on your device.

 DNS-over-HTTPS